tknerr/ruby-devpack/README.md

 * run `be <command>` for `bundle exec <command>`
 * run `vi <file_or_dir>` for `sublime_text <file_or_dir>`

-## Installation and Usage

-Using the Ruby DevPack is fairly simple.
-There is nothing to install, just unpack and go:

-1. Grab the latest `ruby-devpack-<version>.7z` package from the [releases page](https://github.com/tknerr/ruby-devpack/releases) and unpack it
-1. Mount the devpack to the `X:\` drive by double-clicking the `mount-drive.bat` file
-1. Click `X:\Launch ConEmu.lnk` to open a command prompt (also runs `X:\set-env.bat` to set up the environment)
-1. Start hacking!

 ## Building from Source (Development)